BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Alexa for Business has many popular integrations among enterprise users.
 Out of the box, the platform allows hospital users to interact with their email and calendars and supports the purchase of office supplies via voice commands.
 The platform also offers a way for end users to initiate audio and video calls by integrating with AV conferencing systems.
 When used this way, Alexa does not interact with any patient data and offers useful capabilities without the need for HIPAA compliance.

 Voice assistants can also be used in hospital patient rooms.
 While out of the box Amazon Alexa won't be able to deliver any functionality related to the hospital, the platform allows hospital IT to extend its functionality and connect to different hospital applications and services.
 The process is to create a skill that will allow Alexa to interact with additional systems.
-An example would be to create a skill that allows a patient to use Alexa to query the hospital's phone directory.
+An example would be to create an Alexa skill that allows a patient to access the hospital's phone directory.
 Another use for Alexa in healthcare would be to connect to the dietary system for details on daily meals.

 Since using voice assistant devices within a hospital requires the deployment of IoT or smart speakers in large numbers and configure them with the Wi-Fi, hospital IT will look for ways to manage tools that assist in the deployment process.
 This is important to IT as they are required not only to find ways to easily deploy devices and configure them, but also monitor them for proper functionality.
 Traditional mobile device management tools are not capable of managing these new types of IoT devices; however, a new generation of voice assistant device management tools can assist in the deployment and management of smart speakers.
 Voice assistant device management tools offer a single management console that manages and support voice assistant devices like the Echo or Echo Dot.